openhab/org.openhab.binding.zwave/doc/eco/firefighter5_0_0.md

 ### Group 1: Lifeline

 The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
 When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
-Will receive unsolicited messages relating to Fire notifications, CO notifications, case tampering notifications, low-battery notifications, and temperature notifications.
+<p&gtWill receive unsolicited messages relating to Fire notifications, CO notifications, case tampering notifications, low-battery notifications, and temperature notifications.</p&gt

 Association group 1 supports 5 nodes.